mugen609/bigbox-native-res-setup/GameMaze.md

   Excellent cycle-accurate 240p for retro systems (up to PS1) but no support for modern platforms.

 - **Batocera/RetroPie/Lakka**:
-  Very user-friendly but typically upscale retro games to at least 480p, losing native resolution fidelity and struggling to handle a wide range of resolutions cleanly.
+  Very user-friendly but typically upscale retro games to at least 480p, losing native resolution fidelity and struggling to handle a wide range of resolutions (Legacy + modern at the same time).

 - **CRT EmuDriver**:
   Powerful for 240p analog output but limited to older GPUs, outdated drivers, and incompatible with modern APIs (Vulkan, Steam, etc.).